 If you give this recipe a try, let us know!
 Leave a comment it, rate it (once you’ve tried it), and take a picture and tag it #minimalistbaker on Instagram!
 We’d love to see what you come up with.

-- If you haven't already, prepare pumpkin butter and coconut whipped cream and place in plastic freezer bags (or piping bags) and set in the refrigerator to chill.
+- If you haven’t already, prepare pumpkin butter and coconut whipped cream.
+Place in plastic freezer bags (or piping bags) and set in the refrigerator to chill.
 When ready to assemble, snip the corner for easy assembly.

 - Add rolled oats, salt, coconut sugar, cinnamon, and pumpkin pie spice to a mixing bowl and stir.

 - In a separate bowl, melt coconut oil in the microwave, add maple syrup, and whisk thoroughly to combine.
 Add to oat mixture and toss to coat.

 - Arrange on a baking sheet and bake for 15-20 minutes, or until golden brown and fragrant.
 Stir at the halfway point to ensure even baking.
 Watch closely near the 17-minute mark as to not let it burn.
 Remove from oven and set aside to cool.